plone/training/mastering-plone/features.rst

     We have a running Zope with a database but no content.
     But luckily there is a button to create a Plone site.

-    Click on that button (login: admin, password: admin).
+    To use the react frontend you will also have to install plone.restapi while creating the Plone site.
+    In Plone 6 this will be done automatically for you.
+    In Plone 5.2 you need to select ``plone.restapi`` by hand:

+    Click on the link `Advanced` next to the button `Create a Plone site`.
+    If the site asks you to login use login `admin` and password `admin`.
-    This opens a form to create a Plone site.
+    This opens a form to create a Plone site and select additional features.
     Use :samp:`Plone` as the site id.
+    Select **plone.restapi.
+RESTful hypermedia API for Plone.** as a addon that should be installed with your new site.

     .. figure:: _static/features_create_site_form.png